The NCSCB was absolutely essential in assisting us in handlingJohn BarryFormer Superintendent, Aurora (Colorado) Public Schools

 materials, and even helped draft initial letters to staff and parents

-[after a deadly school shooting in 2016].
-Our community would have
+[after the sudden death of a school staff member in 2016].
+Our community

 The Coalition to Support